no-good-dev/scrum_assessment/README.md

  - The Scrum Master moderates and facilitates the discussion.

- - The objective is to assess the maturity and performance, not to perform root cause analysis.
+ > The objective is to assess the maturity and performance, not to perform root cause analysis.
 Set up a separate discussion that.
+   Aim to share points of view to​:
+   1. Agree on your actual situation and
+   2. Establish a baseline for future improvement

  - People might have different degrees of knowledge and understanding.
 Reaching an agreement may not be possible, and it is by no means the objective of the activity.